MD Helicopters MH-6 Little Bird: Operation Celestial Balance

 In September 2009, two AH-6 and two MH-6 helicopters were used in an operation in Somalia by United States Navy SEALs to kill wanted terrorist Saleh Ali Saleh Nabhan.

+Seizure of the Russian oil tanker Marinera

+US AH-6 helicopters were involved in the seizure of the Russian oil tanker Marinera in the North Atlantic Ocean on 7 January 2026.

+Iran war (2026)

+On 5 April 2026, amid the 2026 Iran war, four MH-6 stationed at a makeshift airbase in Iran were destroyed by U.S. forces along with a pair of MC-130J in order to prevent them from being seized by Iranian military.
+This happened during a CSAR operation to rescue a WSO of an F-15E that was shot down by Iranian military two days prior.

 Variants

 For OH-6 and TH-6 variants, see Hughes OH-6 Cayuse.